-Within the first week of taking your baby home, your pediatrician will want to examine him or her to make sure your baby is thriving.
-We know it's hard to bundle your baby up, gather everything you need, and get out of the house.
-But this first visit is important for a number of reasons.
+Within a week of taking your baby home, your pediatrician will want to schedule an examination to ensure your baby is thriving.
+We know it's hard to bundle up your baby, gather everything and get out of the house.
+But this first visit is important for a range of reasons.

-Here are some topics you can expect to discuss at the appointment with your baby's doctor:
+Here are topics you can expect to discuss at the appointment:

-- BREASTFEEDING VS. BOTTLE: Any difficulties the mother and/or baby are having should be discussed.
+- BREASTFEEDING VS. BOTTLE: Any difficulties the mother and/or baby may be encountering.

-- EVALUATION FOR JAUNDICE (a yellowing of the skin): This can be made worse if baby isn’t getting enough milk.
+- EVALUATION FOR JAUNDICE: This yellowing of the skin can be made worse if your baby isn’t getting enough milk.

-- HICCUPS, SNEEZING, RASH AND WATERY STOOL: Don't worry, all normal during this time period.
+- HICCUPS, SNEEZING, RASH AND WATERY STOOL: Don't worry, this is normal right now.

-- INTRODUCING SOLIDS: While it’s too early to feed your baby solids, you can begin to talk about it with your doctor.
+- INTRODUCING SOLIDS: While it’s too early to feed your baby solids, you can begin talking about it.

 - Children's Services Council of Palm Beach County

-- Healthy Mothers, Healthy Babies of Palm Beach County
+- Healthy Mothers, Healthy Babies Coalition of Palm Beach County